 Rochester Regional Health Immediate Care locations accept walk-in evaluations and will test based on the testing criteria.
 Learn more about who can get tested, where you can get tested, and how much a test costs, in our new COVID-19 testing guide.

-Gov. Andrew Cuomo recently released guidance for reopening schools in New York State.
+Gov. Cuomo recently released guidance for reopening schools in New York State.
 The guidance allows for regions in phase 4 to reopen if the infection rate remains below 5 percent using a 14-day average.
 Schools will close if the regional infection rate rises above 9 percent, using a 7-day average.
 A summary of the full guiding principles created by the New York State Department of Health and can be read here.

 Casinos across New York State have been given the green light to reopen under limited capacity of 25% occupancy limit.